danielenapo/Whatsapp-Chat-Cleaner/README.md

 # Whatsapp-Chat-Cleaner
-cleans whatsapp chat data to make it usable as a machine learning dataset
+Cleans whatsapp exported chat data to make it usable as a machine learning dataset.
+It removes useless text like datetimes, media and others.
+It's written in Javascript.

 ## HOW TO USE:
-First, copy the text inside the first text box, then press the button clean and then copy the new generated clean text in the second box.
+Copy the raw text exported by WhatSapp inside the first text box, then press the button "clean" and then copy the new generated clean text in the second box.